 1. Inquire if an annual budget is prepared and approved by the school's governing body before the start of each fiscal year.

-Per inquiry we noted that the organization prepared a budget that was approved by the school's governing body before the start of the school year.

-2. Also inquire if any budget amendments were made and approved thereafter, and if actual results are periodically reviewed in comparison to budgeted amounts and reported to the school's governing body at least twice annually.
+Also inquire if any budget amendments were made and approved thereafter, and if actual results are periodically reviewed in comparison to budgeted amounts and reported to the school's governing body at least twice annually.

-Per inquiry, we noted there were no amendments made during the Fiscal year.
+Response: Per inquiry we noted that the organization prepared a budget that was approved by the school's governing body before the start of the school year.
+We noted there were no amendments made during the Fiscal year.
 We further noted that actual results were periodically reviewed in comparison to budget and reported to the school's governing body at least twice during the fiscal year.

-3. Inspect the financial sections of all minutes of the meetings of the school's governing body that occurred during the current school year, and those immediately preceding it, and determine adherence with step III(E)(1).
+2. Inspect the financial sections of all minutes of the meetings of the school's governing body that occurred during the current school year, and those immediately preceding it, and determine adherence with step III(E)(1).

-We inspected the financial section of the minutes of the meetings of the school's governing body for the current and preceding years.
+Response: We inspected the financial section of the minutes of the meetings of the school's governing body for the current and preceding years.
 We noted that the school prepared a budget that was approved by the school's governing body before the start of the school year.
 We also noted that there were no amendments made during the school year.
 In addition, the school did periodically review comparison to budget and reported to the school's governing body at least twice annually.

-4. Report any exceptions found in steps III(E)(1-3) as Reportable Exceptions.
+3. Report any exceptions found in steps III(E)(1-2) as Reportable Exceptions.

-No Reportable Exceptions noted.
+Response: No Reportable Exceptions noted.